 - improving and defending market access by supporting trade liberalisation and removing technical trade barriers

 - growing demand for Australian red meat through delivering business development and brand building activities.

 General Manager: Lisa Sharp

-Roles and responsibilities: The Communications, Marketing and Industry Insights team delivers world-class data and insights, marketing strategies and communications for the Australian red meat industry, both domestically and around the globe.
+Roles and responsibilities: The Central Marketing and Industry Insights team delivers world-class data and insights, marketing strategies and communications for the Australian red meat industry, both domestically and around the globe.

 It provides data and insights to decision makers across the red meat supply chain about the purchasing, eating and cooking habits of shoppers and consumers, as well as domestic and global food trends.
 This work underpins MLA’s strategic and seasonal marketing campaigns in the domestic market.

 Roles and responsibilities: The Strategic Communications and Corporate Affairs team assists MLA to foster industry prosperity by ensuring that MLA’s marketing, research and development products and services are known and accessible to levy payers and stakeholders.